parryc/thevoid/templates/bookarts/index.md

 ## announcements

-<attn>i will be teaching a class on bradel bindings on january 27th at [MCBA](https://www.mnbookarts.org) – registration opens october 7th.</attn>
+<attn>i will be teaching a class on bradel bindings on january 27th at [MCBA](https://www.mnbookarts.org/bradel-binding-january/) – registration is open!</attn>

-<attn>a bunch of updates coming soon! keep your eyes peeled and your RSS readers on.</attn>

 ## recent updates